red6/pdfcompare/README.md

 ### Usage with Maven

-Just include it as dependency.
+Just include it as a dependency.
 Please check for the most current version available:

 ```xml
 <dependencies>